 If your budget is too tight and you want that car so badly, you can finance a vehicle in Germany.
 Simply apply for an online loan with Auxmoney, they give loans to foreign nationals and have minimal requirements.

 How to go about finding a car in Germany?
 There are definitely plenty of online resources out there, however, some of them are offering only the German version.
 For this reason, knowing some terminology in German will be very helpful in this process.

-Here is some useful words and things what one should looking at when selecting a used car in Germany:
+Here are some useful words and things that one should be looking at when selecting a used car in Germany: